Sean Ashby

 Sean Ashby is a singer, songwriter and guitarist who has performed with Sarah McLachlan since 1996.
-He also played and recorded with Delerium, Ginger (formerly Grapes of Wrath), Wild Strawberries, Mae Moore, D of Run-D.M.C. and many others.
+He also played and recorded with Delerium, Ginger (formerly Grapes of Wrath), Wild Strawberries, Mae Moore, DMC of Run-D.M.C. and many others.
 Ashby formed the group Jack Tripper in 1999.

-Recorded two albums, Jack Tripper and 9 Easy Pieces.
-Released solo album "Brass and Gold" in 2008.
+He recorded two albums, Jack Tripper and 9 Easy Pieces and released a solo album "Brass and Gold" in 2008.